CEN3031-7B/HealthApp/README.md

 Patients in the list can be identified by both first and last name and, in the case of patients with the same name, their date of birth.
 A dynamic search bar immediately begins filtering patients as the user types.
 For example, if the user types "J" in the search bar, only users whose names contain a "J" would show up.

 There is also a contact us feature so that, if the user encounters an problem or has a question, they can inform the master administrator (our client) and resolve the issue quickly.

+The app is hosted externally using the Heroku platform and has been throughly tested using the Protractor framework.